Slack for ASF projects

 Joining project channels

-Once you are part of the ASF workspace as a member or a multi-channel guest, you can join any open channels you wish to.
+Once you are part of the ASF workspace as a member or a multi-channel guest, you can join any public channels you wish to.

 • At the top of your list of channels in the Slack app, click the + icon.